exercism/docs/community/suggesting-exercise-improvements.md

 Learning Exercises are (especially) not designed to be exhaustive in their tests.
 They can also often be slightly contrived or obtuse to avoid using concepts a student has not yet learned, or so as not to overwhelm a student.

-If your suggested change is about improving an exercise, but could potentially distract from the learning of the concept, it will probably get rejected.
+If your suggested change could potentially distract from the learning of the concept, it will probably get rejected.
 If the change makes the learning easier, it'll be strongly considered.
 If it sits somewhere in between, it may be accepted, but is unlikely to be prioritised.